 1. A Robot-Staffed Hotel

-One of the most exciting examples of robots in the travel industry comes from Nagasaki in Japan.
+One of the most exciting examples of robots in the tourism and travel industry comes from Nagasaki in Japan.
 Here, the Henn-na Hotel is recognised as the world’s first robot-staffed hotel, with robots being used on the front desk, as customer information points and for storage purposes, making use of voice, facial recognition and AI technology.

 2. Connie, Hilton’s Robot Concierge

 Hilton have deployed robot technology in the form of Connie, an artificially intelligent concierge, developed in collaboration with IBM.
 Connie is able to interact with visitors, using speech recognition technology to respond to their queries.
 It also learns from each interaction, meaning the more it is used, the better its responses will become.

 Among the most innovative uses of robots within the travel industry so far is Travelmate, a robotic suitcase, which removes the hassle from travel.
 The suitcase is able to follow its owner around autonomously, utilising collision detection technology and 360 degree turning capabilities, removing the need to carry the case.

 Hotels and airports are deploying robotic assistants to fundamentally change the customer experience.
 Tourists can ask these assistants questions, find out information and even get them to perform key tasks, like room service.
 Many of these robotic assistants are also able to understand and communicate in multiple languages.